kawaicheung/book-on-naming-things/manuscript/Ch_AlleviatingAwkwardness.md

 I can get around this pretty quickly though.
 Since I'm working with a boolean parameter, I can simply flip the name of the option around so that the standard case passes in `true` and update my code accordingly.
 I swap the `cancel_at_period_end` parameter, with `cancel_now`.
 And voilà!

 ```C#
 public void CancelAccount(int account_id, bool cancel_now);
 ```

 ```C#
 // Cancel the account immediately...
 _billing_repository.CancelAccount(account_id, true);
 ```

 Now, the default case passes in `true`.
 But, I've introduced a more onerous problem.
 By simply reading the `CancelAccount()` method signature, I can't quite tell what passing in `false` would do.
 What would it mean for `cancel_now` to be `false`?
 Would it cancel in a day?
 In a month?
 At the end of the period?

 At this point, I've exhausted my options with the boolean parameter.
-While it enables both options, it doesn't have the right fit for the concept I'm describing.
+While it allows for both options, the options aren't clear from the method signature.

 I often find this is the case with booleans when the concept it describes is binary but the options aren't strict _opposites_.
 That's the case here -- the natural opposite of `cancel_now` isn't `cancel_at_period_end` in the way the natural opposite of `open` is `closed`.